euroscipy/euroscipy_proceedings/papers/bastian_venthur/venthur.rst

     In this paper we present Wyrm, a signal processing toolbox for BCI in Python.
-Wyrm is applicable to a broad range of neuroscientific problems and cabable for running online experiments in real time and off-line data analysis and visualisation.
+Wyrm is applicable to a broad range of neuroscientific problems and capable for running online experiments in real time and off-line data analysis and visualisation.

 .. class:: keywords